 During a Level 2 appeal, you ask the Quality Improvement Organization to take another look at the decision on your first appeal.
-If the Quality Improvement Organization turns down your Level 2 appeal, you may have to pay the full cost for your home health care, skilled nursing facility care, hospice care, and rehabilitation care (CORF) services after the date when we said your coverage would end.
+If the Quality Improvement Organization turns down your Level 2 appeal, you may have to pay the full cost for your home health care, or skilled nursing facility care, hospice care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services after the date when we said your coverage would end.